androz2091-business/postgresql-pgbackrest/README.md

 PG_BACKREST_CRON_INCR_SCHEDULE="0 0 * * *" # Every day at midnight
 PG_BACKREST_CRON_FULL_SCHEDULE="0 0 * * 0" # Sunday at midnight

-FORCE_STANZA_CREATE=false # if true, it will create a new stanza even it the Postgres database is already initialized
 ```

 ### k8s example configuration